METALS-Shanghai metals fall on U.S.-N Korea tensions

 North Korea said it was completing plans to fire four intermediate-range missiles over Japan to land near the U.S. Pacific island territory of Guam.

-* LEAD DROPS: ShFE lead was also a big loser, falling more than 1.6 percent.
-LME lead was flat, but remained close to six-month highs hit earlier in the week on shortfalls in pre-refined lead concentrate supply.
+* LEAD DROPS: ShFE lead was also a big loser, falling 2.3 percent.
+LME lead was down 1 percent, distancing the contract further from six-month highs hit earlier in the week.

-* TRUMP: U.S. President Donald Trump ratcheted up his rhetoric against North Korea and its leader on Thursday, warning Pyongyang against attacking Guam or U.S. allies after it disclosed plans to fire missiles over Japan to land near the U.S. Pacific territory. * GOLD UP: Gold prices edged up to touch their highest in over two months on Friday, set for a fourth consecutive day of gains.
+* TRUMP: U.S. President Donald Trump ratcheted up his rhetoric against North Korea and its leader on Thursday, warning Pyongyang against attacking Guam or U.S. allies after it disclosed plans to fire missiles over Japan to land near the U.S. Pacific territory. * GOLD UP: Gold prices held steady after touching their highest in over two months on Friday and were on track for a weekly gain, buoyed as rising tensions between the United States and North Korea triggered safe-haven buying.

 * LOW RISK: Stock funds in the United States posted $2.8 billion in withdrawals during the seven days through Aug.
 9, marking the largest outflows in five weeks.
 Nearly $31 billion moved into relatively low-risk money market funds, the strongest figure since 2013.
 About $4 billion moved into taxable and municipal bonds, according to the research service.